Protecting our marine species - fishing, boating and diving

 Time : 48 hours (longer periods may be permitted during periods of low demand, or when weather conditions do not allow vessels to leave a mooring)

-There are 4 moorings located within the Bowen Island Sanctuary Zone.
+There are 4 moorings located within the ‘no anchoring zone’ between 100m and 200m of Bowen island.
 North-west Bowen Island has long been a popular dive location, and these moorings have been installed for the use of commercial dive companies who hold a current permit to use the Park, and registered members of the Jervis Bay Dive Club.
 Limits of use outlined below apply to both commercial and club users.
 Three moorings in this zone have a 40 tonne capacity, whilst one mooring (the southern-most) has an 80 tonne capacity.
 The 80 tonne mooring has been installed for use by commercial vessels exceeding 40 tonne capacity.
 Vessels exceeding 40 tonnes must not use 40 tonne moorings, and should use their anchor in emergency situations.

-Registered members of the Jervis Bay Dive Club may use one of the four moorings located in the Bowen Island Sanctuary Zone.
+Registered members of the Jervis Bay Dive Club may use one of the four moorings located within the ‘no anchoring zone’ between 100m and 200m of Bowen island.
 The club may use more than one mooring, but must vacate additional moorings upon request by commercial diving operators who have valid permits.